-3. To clarify the difference between weather and climate, you can show the video Climate vs. Weather (0:28).
+To clarify the difference between weather and climate, you can show the video Climate vs. Weather (0:28).

-4. Explain that recently, there have been more extreme weather events and changes in climate.
+4. Explain that recently, climates around the world have been changing from what they used to be.
+Sometimes, these changes mean there are more extreme weather events.
 Ask: